 Table 1-1, Continuous Everything aspects.

-Continuous Auditing (9) and Continuous Assessment (10) are not represented in the DevOps Lemniscate, as are other Continuous aspect areas such as Continuous Documentation for the sake of simplicity of the DevOps Lemniscate.
+Continuous Auditing (9) and Continuous Assessment (10) are not explicitly represented in the DevOps Lemniscate, as are other Continuous aspect areas such as Continuous Documentation and Continuous Robotics for the sake of simplicity of the DevOps Lemniscate.